StackOverFlowWhereArtThou/fetch-receipt-processor-challenge/README.md

 The application is deployable via a docker container.
 You will need [Docker](https://docs.docker.com/) installed on your machine to launch this application.

+Before you begin, **ensure that port 3000 is available on your machine**.

-In order to build a docker image and run the corresponding container, run the following docker-compose command: `docker-compose -f docker-compose.yml up -d`.
+In order to build a docker image and run the corresponding container, run the following docker-compose command: `docker-compose -f docker-compose.yml up --build -d`.
 This will also trigger all unit tests to be run to prevent the edition of erroneous code.

+You can view the container on port 3000 of the machine.

 In order to close down your container run `docker-compose down`